JAC-CS-Programming-4-W24/Notes/1-Input-Output-Streams/README.md

 Returns a list of strings where `sep` defines the deliminator.
 * `sep` is a ***single*** character, unless
   * If `sep` is None, the deliminator defaults to any white space
-* If `maxsplit` is a positive integer, all splits will occur.
+* If `maxsplit` is a negative integer, all splits will occur.

 Examples of `split` may be more effective than words, so here are a lot of examples.